 Edge Retention

 S30v is known for having great edge retention.
-As a super hard steel, it stays sharper for longer and won’t have you heading back to the sharpening stones for months at a time!
+As a super hard steel, it stays sharper for longer.
+You won’t need to use the sharpening stone for months at a time.

-You’ll have probably guessed that given the softer properties of the 420HC, it’s a very different story.
-That softer metal can lose its hair-popping edge within 2-3 weeks of regular use but will, of course, still do a job when out and about.
+Given the softer properties of the 420HC, it’s a very different story.
+That softer metal can lose its razor edge within 2-3 weeks of regular use.

 Summary – If you need to retain an ultra-sharp edge for longer, opt for the S30v.
 If you need a standard edge for lighter weight tasks, you’ll still get the performance you need from a 420HC knife.